Carrie-Anne Moss

 Carrie-Anne Moss (born August 21, 1967) is a Canadian actress.
 After early roles on television, she rose to international prominence for her role of Trinity in The Matrix series (1999–present).
-She has starred in Memento (2000) for which she won the Independent Spirit Award for Best Supporting Female, Red Planet (2000), Chocolat (2000), Fido (2006), Snow Cake (2006) for which she won the Genie Award for Best Performance by an Actress in a Supporting Role, Disturbia (2007), Unthinkable (2010), Silent Hill: Revelation (2012), and Pompeii (2014).
+She has starred in Memento (2000), for which she won the Independent Spirit Award for Best Supporting Female, Red Planet (2000), Chocolat (2000), Fido (2006), Snow Cake (2006), for which she won the Genie Award for Best Performance by an Actress in a Supporting Role, Disturbia (2007), Unthinkable (2010), Silent Hill: Revelation (2012), and Pompeii (2014).
 She also portrayed Jeri Hogarth in several television series produced by Marvel Television for Netflix, most notably Jessica Jones (2015–2019).

 Early life

 Carrie-Anne Moss was born in Burnaby, British Columbia, the daughter of Barbara and Melvyn Moss.
 She has an older brother, Brooke.
-Moss's mother reportedly named her after the Hollies' 1967 hit song, "Carrie Anne", which had been released in May that year.
+Moss's mother reportedly named her after the Hollies' 1967 hit song, "Carrie Anne", which had been released in May of that year.
 Moss lived with her mother in Vancouver as a child.
 At the age of 11, she joined the Vancouver children's musical theatre and later went on to tour Europe with the Magee Secondary School Choir in her senior year.